 Eat a variety of healthy foods: Healthy foods include fruits, vegetables, whole-grain breads, low-fat dairy products, beans, lean meats, and fish.
 You may need to limit the amount of salt you eat.
 Ask if you need to be on a special diet.

 Exercise: This will improve your heart health.
-Ask your caregiver about the best exercise plan for you.
+Ask your healthcare provider about the best exercise plan for you.

-Maintain a healthy weight: Ask your caregiver how much you should weigh.
+Maintain a healthy weight: Ask your healthcare provider how much you should weigh.
 Ask him to help you create a weight loss plan if you are overweight.

 - You have a fever or are more tired than usual.